sumgup/MySecondLife/_posts/2019-12-31-EndOfYear.md

 #5.
 Free time - Invest on side project.
 Github pages for collaboration.

-I do have a semi-prepared plan for #4 which I will be sharing once I am ready with my portfolio.
 One area I failed to estimate was portfolio designing, it took me longer than what I planned for.
 I ended up using bootstrap for design and this is where I slowed down.
 Estimates are so hard.

+I do have a semi-prepared plan for attacking #4 i.e. pitching which I will be sharing once I am ready with my portfolio.

 With the new year coming will be back with full spirit and it would be the beginning of another chapter in my life.
 Happy new year.